Carpenter license requirements by state: A comprehensive guide

 License required: No

 You won’t need a state license to work as a carpenter in Oklahoma.
-Be aware that there may be requirements on the local level and you should check these before you begin any work.
+However, be aware that there may be requirements on the local level, and you should check these before you begin any work.

 Oregon